The following is subject to change. Please check with relevant mass transportation authorities for the most up-to-date information.

 MTA Subway (within NYC)

 You and your bicycle can board PATH trains leaving frequently from Newark, Journal Square (JSQ), or Hoboken for the World Trade Center (WTC).
-The fare is $2.25 payable by MetroCard.
+The fare is $2.50, payable by MetroCard.
 To travel to the WTC from Hoboken in the early morning, take the JSQ-bound train two stops to Grove Street and change to the WTC-bound train across the platform.
 Do not use the first car on the train; follow the conductor’s directions.
 You may need to use stairs and escalators to get to street level.
-For schedule information, system map, station locations, and parking information, visit www.panynj.gov or call 800 234 PATH.
+For schedule information, system map, station locations, and parking information, visit www.panynj.gov or call 1-800-234-PATH.
+NOTE: PATH Trains will not be running to the World Trade Center on weekends in 2014.
+Instead, take the PATH to Christopher Street and ride to Battery Park from there, or take the A to Chambers Street or the E to the World Trade Center station.

 Staten Island Ferry